Miami Marlins at Detroit Tigers game preview

 BOTTOM LINE

-The Tigers are 9-14 in home games.
-The Detroit pitching staff has a team ERA of 5.02, Spencer Turnbull leads the staff with a mark of 2.40.
+The Tigers are 9-15 in home games.
+The Detroit pitching staff as a whole has an ERA of 5.00.
+Spencer Turnbull leads the team with a 2.68 ERA.

-The Marlins are 4-14 on the road.
-The Miami pitching staff as a whole has an ERA of 4.55.
-Caleb Smith leads the team with a 2.25 earned run average.
-This is the first meeting of the season for these two teams.
+The Marlins are 5-14 on the road.
+Miami has slugged .316, last in the majors.
+Neil Walker leads the team with a .413 slugging percentage, including 10 extra-base hits.
+The Marlins won the last meeting 5-4.
+Nick Anderson earned his first victory and Brian Anderson went 2-for-4 with a double, a home run and two RBIs for Miami.
+Joe Jimenez took his second loss for Detroit.

 TOP PERFORMERS

-JaCoby Jones leads the Tigers with three home runs and has six RBIs.
-Ronny Rodriguez is 8-for-37 with two doubles, a triple, three home runs and five RBIs over the last 10 games for Detroit.
+JaCoby Jones leads the Tigers with four home runs and has seven RBIs.
+Ronny Rodriguez is 8-for-38 with two doubles, a triple, three home runs and six RBIs over the last 10 games for Detroit.

-Jorge Alfaro leads the Marlins with 13 RBIs and is batting .258.
-Jon Berti is 6-for-26 with two doubles, a home run and an RBI over the last 10 games for Miami.
+Anderson leads the Marlins with 14 RBIs and is batting .234.
+Jorge Alfaro is 5-for-31 with two doubles, a home run and three RBIs over the last 10 games for Miami.

 LAST 10 GAMES